ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-because Magnolia derived an `Option` encoder for us.

 karena Magnolia menderivasikan penyandi `Option` untuk kita.

-This is confusing, we would rather have the compiler tell us if we forgot
-something.
-Full auto is therefore not recommended.

 Hal semacam ini sangat membingungkan.
 Kita lebih memilih agar kompilator memberi-tahu
 kita bila kita lupa sesuatu.
 Maka dari itu, penderivasian otomatis tidak